Akshay5216523/1701QCA-Assessment2/index.md

 ## Conceptual progress ##

 ### Design intent ###
-*The design intent of this project is to showcase an interactive intallation that calculates and visualizes the phase of the moon based on the date given by the user.*
+*The design intent of this project is to showcase a thematic interactive intallation that calculates and visualizes the phase of the moon based on the date given by the user styled in mayan symbolic art.*

 ### Design concept 1 ###
 *Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*